Late ovulation: how it can affect your fertility

 How does late ovulation affect menstruation?

 If you have experienced late ovulation, you may experience heavy bleeding when menstruation occurs.
 In the first half of the cycle, oestrogen peaks, causing the uterine lining to thicken and swell.
-If anovulation or late ovulation occurs, oestrogen continues to be released, meaning the uterine line keeps growing.
+With late ovulation, oestrogen levels can be increased, causing the uterine lining to continue to grow.

 So, when you then have a period (usually 14 days after ovulation), it’s likely to be heavier than normal as the womb lining is thicker than in a normal cycle.